 Conversion table - Google documents

-Documents that are created in G Suite applications will be converted to the following Microsoft Office formats when migrated:
+Documents that are created in Google Workspace applications will be converted to the following Microsoft Office formats when migrated:

 Drive File Type | Exported Format |